hopple/dotfiles/README.md

 About this repository
 --------------------------------------------------

-This repository is used for storing my personalized VIM configuration and plugins.
+This repository is used for storing my dotfiles.

+I use